 Measuring is inspection

 Measuring your own ERD can indicate a lot.
-Use the measuring step to test fit washers if using them.
+Use the measuring step to dry fit washers if using them.
 Do the washers sit nicely in the rim?
 Measuring will tell you if your rim is round or oval.
-All else being equal the rounder the rim, the better the expected result in terms of alignment and tension balance.
-If your rim is oval, take a deep breath and expect to spend a little longer at the bench if chasing perfection.
+All else being equal the rounder the rim, the better the result in terms of alignment and tension balance.
+If your rim is oval, expect to spend a little longer at the bench to reach perfection.
 Have you ever found a job difficult and doubted your skills?
 It could be the rim.